h2suzuki/ansible-lxr-nupic.core/README.md

 Firstly edit the "hosts" inventory file to indicate the machines where you want to deploy Lxr.
 Secondly edit the "group_vars/lxr-servers" file to set the configuration parameters such as the web server url.

+Then, setup the ssh remote login via root to your target machine:

+        ssh-copy-id root@<your_machine_address>

 Then, run the playbook like the below:

         ansible-playbook -i hosts site.yml

-When the playbook run completes, you should be able to explore the target source tree on the web server URL, which is indicated by "group_vars/lxr-servers".
+When the playbook run completes, you should be able to explore the target source tree on the URL which is indicated by "group_vars/lxr-servers".

         http://{{ httpd_server_name }}:{{ httpd_port }}/lxr/{{ lxr_tree_name }}/source

-## Special notes

- - This playbook **disables SELinux** on the target machine, and you may be asked to reboot the machine.
-After the reboot, run the playbook again.
-The playbook confirms that SELinux is off and continues its setup.
+In case the target machine has SELinux running, the playbook will stop and ask you to reboot the machine to **disable SELinux**.
+Run the playbook again.
+The playbook will resume the operations.

+## Some internals

  - This playbook consists of three phases (using tags):

-   1. the setup phase: install and configure Lxr on the target machine
+   1. setup phase: install and configure Lxr on the target machine
-   2. the tree_retrieval phase: store the source tree in Lxr's internal directory
+   2. tree_retrieval phase: store the source tree in Lxr's internal directory
-   3. the indexing phase: index the source tree for cross-referencing & searching
+   3. indexing phase: index the source tree for cross-referencing & searching

+ - This playbook uses root on the target machine:

    In order to setup the target machine, the playbook requires root ssh login.
 It will create `lxr_user` user during the setup phase.

-After that, it only uses `lxr_user` user to retrieve and index the source tree.
+   For tree_retrieval and indexing phases, the playbook uses `lxr_user` user only which has been created during setup phase.

 ## Other usages